-A savory way to use up fresh pumpkin puree.
+This pumpkin ginger soup is savory way to use up fresh pumpkin puree.
 Feel comforted with a warm bowl of this soup.

 Isn’t it about time for a savory pumpkin recipe?

-This Ginger Turmeric Pumpkin Soup is a great way to warm up on a fall evening.
+This Pumpkin Ginger Soup is a great way to warm up on a fall evening.
 The ginger brightens up the soup, and the coconut milk adds a creamy touch.
 The simple ingredients keep this soup healthy and easy to make.

 Once again, I’m going to recommend using homemade pumpkin puree in this recipe.
 And once again, I’m also going to tell you that canned pumpkin puree will still work.
 But it is so worth trying homemade pumpkin puree at least once!
-Let me know what you think if you make this soup!
+If anything, it’s fun to compare the differences in taste.

 Pumpkin Ginger Soup